amyqnguyen/Mood-Tracker/README.md

 - As a user, I want to get my daily average.
 - As a user, I want to get my overall mood ratings.

+<h3>User Stories part 2:</h3>

+- As a user, I want to be able to save my current mood to file.
+- As a user, I want to load my mood log from file when the program starts.
+- As a user, when I select the quit option from the application menu, I want the option to save my current mood to my log.